Skip to main content

 Clearly, the UNECE region needs to step up its efforts to limit resource depletion and climate change.
 And it needs to do much more to adapt to its consequences.
 The public and private investments needed to make critical infrastructure sustainable and resilient alone are estimated at USD 6.9 trillion per year.

-In the run-up to the United Nations Summit of the Future in September - a high-level conference aimed at addressing global challenges and strengthening international cooperation to achieve sustainable development and peace - policy makers and change makers from industry, academia and civil society gathered in Geneva at the annual session of the UNECE Committee on Innovation, Competitiveness and Public-Private Partnerships from 24 to 26 June 2024 to discuss the prospects of artificial intelligence (AI) to accelerate climate action and the circular economy transition, and how to make infrastructure more resilient for a sustainable future.
+In the run-up to the United Nations Summit of the Future in September - a high-level conference aimed at addressing global challenges and strengthening international cooperation to achieve sustainable development and peace - policy makers and change makers from industry, academia and civil society gathered in Geneva at the recent annual session of the UNECE Committee on Innovation, Competitiveness and Public-Private Partnerships to discuss the prospects of artificial intelligence (AI) to accelerate climate action and the circular economy transition, and how to make infrastructure more resilient for a sustainable future.

 “Never before has the need for finding innovative solutions and for mobilizing financing for the Sustainable Development Goals (SDGs) been greater” said UNECE Executive Secretary Tatiana Molcean.
 “Innovation and infrastructure finance, particularly through sustainable infrastructure PPPs, are central to addressing today’s challenges and to accelerating the implementation of the 2030 Agenda.”